-The reported deficit of \$2,025,000 (restated 2021: surplus of \$3,246,000) includes one-off operating items of \$513,000 which is JobSaver funding received as a direct result of reduction in income from COVID-19 offset by amounts accrued for entitlements as a result of external review.
-The prior year result includes JobKeeper funding received of \$10,102,000 and reversal of prior year property impairments of \$1,338,000.
+The one-off operating items include \$1,117,000 which is net gain from sale of property, plant and equipment.
+The prior year results included \$513,000 which was JobSaver funding received as a direct result of reduction in income from COVID-19 offset by amounts accrued for entitlements as a result of external review.